“Not everyone loves the way you do.” This statement couldn’t be any more true.

 Maybe it’s just me, but sometimes I get caught up thinking that people are like me, but then when they do something I wouldn’t do, I get surprised and think of the audacity they have to do something like that..
 But I always have to resurface and remind myself that not everyone is gonna think, react, do, say, or even love like I do.

 Even though this is the case, I still set expectations for whoever is next.
-Call me crazy, but these expectations are like standards.
+Call me crazy, but these expectations are standards.

 Everyone says they want this ideal woman.
 Conservative.
 Doesn’t show her body off on social media.
 Doesn’t go out much.
 She cooks for her man.
-She raises their two children.
+She raises their children.
 The “good” girl.

 Yet the women you’ve chosen to entertain don’t embody this character…in fact, they embody the opposite.